Ethiopia–United Kingdom relations

-Unlike other countries, Ethiopia's relations with the UK continues to be among the most dependable and mutually beneficial.
+Ethiopia–United Kingdom relations encompass the diplomatic, economic, and historical interactions between the Federal Democratic Republic of Ethiopia and the United Kingdom of Great Britain and Northern Ireland.
+The two countries established diplomatic relations in 1841.

+Both countries share common membership of the United Nations.
+Bilaterally the two countries have a Development Partnership, a Double Taxation Convention, and an Investment Agreement.

 Overview

 Both countries collaborated on issues, particularly in regional level such as in the Horn of Africa.
 For example, both are mutually working to ensure peace and stability in Somalia.
 At global level, they closely collaborated from the Millennium Development Goals (MDGs) and the Sustainable Development Goals (SDGs) to combat climate change and terrorism.
 Their government actively participated in various global fora dealing these issues, particularly cooperation at the G8 and G20, a win-win example of developed and developing country.

 On bilateral level, their relations effectively grown over last decade and half.
 A steadfast cooperation, which the UK spend 0.7 of GDP to aid Ethiopia, remains one of the most dependable partnership between the two countries to fight against poverty.
 On the total amount, Ethiopia receives 80% of social service provision (such as education and healthcare services) and other direct involvement.
 The UK government assures their cooperation must bring transformation in the lives of beneficiaries.
 They use "value of money" standard to determine whether the relations between aid to recipient countries and outcome registered.
 For example, as Ethiopia paying dividend, the UK government continues development work with its government in expansion of industrialization through tough trade, investment and job creation.